Frequently Asked Questions

 A: Glad you asked.
 LYB is run entirely by volunteers and we always need more help.
 You can help by coaching, assistant coaching, being a team mom or dad, and always being great examples of good sportsmanship.

 We would love to hear your great ideas about how to improve LYB.
-Or even better, join the committee and help to implement them.

 Q: Can I sponsor LYB?